Coding Bootcamp FAQ

 • What career services are available?

-No, and we strongly believe that “job guarantees” are too good to be true and often come with a mountain of fine print.
+No, and we strongly believe that “job guarantees” are too good to be true and often come with a mountain of fine print and requirements working against the student.

-• Do I have my own career service advisor?
+• Do I have my own Career Service one-to-one support?

-• What happens if I don’t find a job?
+• What if I can't find a job?

 • Other